Generic Name: drospirenone and ethinyl estradiol (dro SPY re nown, ETH in il, ESS tra dy ol)

 How should I take Yaz?

 Take Yaz exactly as prescribed by your doctor.
 Follow all directions on your prescription label.
-Do not take Yaz in larger or smaller amounts or for longer than recommended.
+Do not take this medicine in larger or smaller amounts or for longer than recommended.
 You will take your first pill on the first day of your period or on the first Sunday after your period begins.
-You may need to use back-up birth control, such as condoms or a spermicide, when you first start using this medicine.
+You may need to use back-up birth control, such as condoms or a spermicide, when you first start using Yaz.
 Follow your doctor's instructions.

 The Yaz-pill pack has 24 light pink pills (with hormones) to be taken for 24 days, followed by 4 white pills (without hormones) to be taken for the next four days.